WD-Leong/NLP-Seq-CNN/README.md

 ```
 python reddit_jokes_seq_cnn_train.py
 ```
 to train the model.
-Training can be done in parallel, which is a desirable property.
+The CNN structure allows training to be optimized on a GPU.
 To perform inference, the model runs auto-regressively on the seed input, or the current output sequence.
 To perform inference, run the code
 ```
 python reddit_jokes_seq_cnn_test.py
 ```